Aces in Places 5 characteristics of a Super User

 A dive into the Super User gene pool

-Super Users are not necessarily technology-experts, instead, they are open-minded and ready to take on responsibility for communicating with and assisting co-workers, so everybody knows why and how things are done.
-The Super Users are the frontrunners, who can lead by example, so they encourage colleagues to participate enthusiastically, and their entire organisation adapts to the change together.
+Super Users are not necessarily technology experts, instead, they are open-minded and ready to take on responsibility for communicating with and assisting co-workers, so everybody knows why and how things are done.
+The Super Users are the frontrunners.
+The pioneers, who can lead by example, so they encourage colleagues to participate enthusiastically, and their entire organisation adapts to the change together.

 “Aces in places” is about finding out what people are good at and then letting them do more of this, while indirectly showing their colleagues how best practice is inculcated.
 To develop this way of doing things requires a bit more structure but it is worth the effort.
 Super Users are: